Bank holiday weekend

 The Cleft Collective

-The Cleft Collective is a UK-wide research programme investigating the causes of cleft, the best treatments for cleft and the long-term wellbeing of those affected it was launched in 2012 and is one of the largest cleft lip and palate research programme in the world.
+The Cleft Collective is a UK-wide cohort study investigating the causes of cleft, the best treatments for cleft and the long-term wellbeing of those affected by cleft.

-The Cleft Collective is a UK-wide research programme investigating the causes of cleft, the best treatments for cleft and the long-term wellbeing of those affected.
+The Cleft Collective is a UK-wide cohort study investigating the causes of cleft, the best treatments for cleft and the long-term wellbeing of those affected by cleft.

 Visit the Cleft Collective Website